Inferring traits of hyperuniformity from local structures via persistent homology: Hyperuniformity

 with $\mathbf{p}_j$ the coordinates of the $j$-th point in $\mathcal{P}$, $i$ the imaginary unit, and $N$ the number of points within $\mathcal{P}$.
 We remark that the definitions reported in equations~\eqref{eq:HUdef1}-\eqref{eq:HUdef2} formally hold for sets of infinite points.
 Focusing on the description via $\s(\mathbf{k})$, finite sets of points can be characterized by evaluating equation~\eqref{eq:structurefactor} up to the smallest $\mathbf{k}$ in the considered (finite) domain.
 Also, for rectangular domains spanned between the vectors $\{\mathbf{v}_i\}$, appropriate wave vectors for the evaluation of $\s(\mathbf{k})$ satisfy the condition $\mathbf{k}\cdot\mathbf{v}_i\,$=$\,2\pi n$, $n\in \mathbb{Z}$.
 For unitary vectors $\{\mathbf{v}_i\}$, this reduces to $\mathbf{k}\,$=$\,(2\pi n, 2\pi m)\neq \mathbf{0} $ with $n, m\in \mathbb{N}$.

 In this work, we consider ideal patterns with a prescribed HU character.
-A point arrangement with a target structure factor $\s_0$ can be obtained by minimizing the following objective function \cite{Uche2004, Uche2006}
+A point pattern with a target structure factor $\s_0$ can be obtained by minimizing the following objective function \cite{Uche2004, Uche2006}

 with $\s(\mathbf{k})$ from equation~\eqref{eq:structurefactor} and $Q$ a domain around the origin.
 Starting from an initial distribution for $\{\mathbf p_j\}$, the targeted patterns can then be obtained via gradient-based minimization methods with point coordinates as variables.
 Here, the Broyden–Fletcher–Goldfarb–Shanno (BFGS) minimization algorithm is considered.
+Efficient approaches to numerically solve this problem can be found in Refs.~\cite{Morse2023,Aaron2024}.

 As in reference~\cite{salvalaglio2024persistent}, we use the following parametrization for $\s_0$: